Skip to main content

 Industrial Engineer with master’s degrees in Administration (National University of Colombia) and Supply Chain Management (University of the Andes).
 She has experience in research on sustainability, electric mobility, and port energy efficiency.

-She has more than five years of experience as a university professor and has participated in social research projects focused on productive initiatives in rural communities.
+She has more than five years of experience as a university lecturer and has participated in social research projects focused on productive initiatives in rural communities.

 Her research interests focus on the sustainable management of resources within supply chains, promoting strategies that reduce environmental impact and generate social value in the territories where they are implemented.